bookofproofs/bookofproofs.github.io/_sources/history/19th-century/smirnov.md

 title: Smirnov, Vladimir Ivanovich
 born: 1887
 died: 1974
-keywords: Vladimir Smirnov, Almost Periodic Functions, Hilbert Spaces, Quasi-Conformal Mappings, Polynomials, Fourier Series, Majorant
+keywords: vladimir smirnov,smirnov
-description: Vladimir Smirnov made notable contributions to applied and pure mathematics, including developments in Almost Periodic Functions, Hilbert Spaces, Quasi-Conformal Mappings, Polynomials, Fourier Series and Majorant.
+description: Vladimir Smirnov was a Russian mathematician who made important contributions in both pure and applied mathematics, and also in the history of mathematics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---